 Communication difficulties frequently occur alongside other diagnoses or form part of a wider disability.
 At St Rose’s, we understand the impact that a communication difficulty has on the whole life of a child or young person.
 We also understand the influence that a person’s complex physical or sensory needs can have on the development of communication.
 We are experienced in working with students with a very wide range of diagnoses and a broad range of ability.
 We use our knowledge and expertise to work with each student, assessing their own personal set of skills and working with them to achieve individual goals.

-  Communication is an integral part of both the school and college curriculum at St Rose’s.
+Communication is an integral part of both the school and college curriculum at St Rose’s and St Martin’s.
 Our teaching and care staff work seamlessly with the therapy team to ensure that communication opportunities are maximised in all settings, with an emphasis on developing the following areas, as appropriate to students’ individual needs.

-  We use a very broad range of communication strategies and approaches at St Rose’s.
+We use a very broad range of communication strategies and approaches at St Rose’s and St Martin’s.
 By promoting a ‘Total Communication’ approach, we ensure that all forms of communication are valued.
 We ensure that gestures, body language, signs, symbols, photographs, objects of reference and Voice Output Communication Aids are used in a consistent manner to support speech or as an alternative to speech.

 Students require consistent, skilled support from all staff and their families to achieve and build on their communicative successes.
-The culture of the St Rose’s community promotes achievement, enjoyment and wellbeing for all, whatever their communication needs.
+The culture of the St Rose’s and St Martin’s community promotes achievement, enjoyment and wellbeing for all, whatever their communication needs.

 St Rose’s aims to provide a broad and balanced curriculum that offers stimulating opportunities appropriate to the needs of our students.

 A team of experienced therapists are employed directly by the school to work alongside education and care staff.
 Collaborative therapy and sharing that knowledge is integral to the work of our school.